 5. Governor’s Aide in Attendance

-The Governor is attended by an Honorary-Aide-de-Camp, at all functions and events, unless otherwise indicated.
+The Governor is attended by an Honorary-Aide-de-Camp and personal media, at all functions and events, unless otherwise indicated.
 The Aide acts as an on-the-spot facilitator assisting the Governor and the event organisers, as required.

-At functions, host organisations are asked to direct all queries regarding arrangements, media, or photographs, to the Aide, not to the Governor.
+At functions, host organisations are asked to direct all queries regarding arrangements, media, or photographs, to the personal media staff member, not to the Governor.

 6. Anthems and Vice-Regal Salute